 Tall fescue grass is resistant to many common diseases that can plague other types of turfgrass.
 This makes it a great choice for those who live in areas with high humidity or where disease outbreaks are common.
 Additionally, the thick growth habit of tall fescue grass helps reduce the risk of disease spread by blocking sunlight from reaching the soil surface.

-See also What is Turnip Plant
+See also What is Tiger Aloe Plant

 Attractive Appearance